MeLeLBGU/Shaked_Yehezkel_Thesis_Materials/bert_finetuning/Readme.md

 # Adaptations:
 --------------
-You can look at "run_ner.py" or "modeling.py" and search for "SY:", the adaptations I did are commented with explanation.
+You can look at "run_ner.py" or "modeling.py" (add BertForXXXClassification).
+Search for "SY:", the adaptations I did are commented with explanation.
 Then, I recommend you firstly to understand what the script tries to do in high level.

 Some examples for changes: